Democratic Rally: 2004: DISY Splits into Three over the Annan Plan

 Following the elections, the "For Europe" alliance continued to distance itself from its parent party, DISY, and eventually evolved into a registered political party known as European Democracy (EvroDi).
 Despite initially endorsing the alliance, Demetris Syllouris refused to join EvroDi and promoted the foundation of a new political movement, the European Party (EVROKO).

-In 2005, expelled DISY MP Syllouris proposed merging the right-wing parties EvroDi and New Horizons to form EVROKO.
+In 2005, Syllouris proposed merging the right-wing parties EvroDi and New Horizons to form EVROKO.
 He gained support from New Horizons and from a significant faction of expelled DISY MPs and EvroDi members.
 However, Prodromos Prodromou, president of EvroDi, did not accept the merger proposal.
 This led to a split in EvroDi, with many of its members, including its vice-president Riccos Erotokritou, joining EVROKO.

-The aftermath of the internal disagreements led to the split of DISY into three co-existing parties, each led by influential and notable figures who had played active roles during Clerides' administration.
+The aftermath of the internal disagreements led to the split of DISY into three co-existing parties, each led by influential and notable figures who had played active roles during Glafcos Clerides' administration.

 2006: Loss of voters to the European Party

 In the 2006 legislative election, the Democratic Rally finished second to AKEL, securing 30.3% of the vote—its poorest performance since 1976.
-The European Party, led by expelled DISY MP Demetris Syllouris, garnered a notable 5.8% of the vote, drawing significant support away from DISY.
-European Democracy, the second splinter party, led by expelled DISY MP Prodromos Prodromou, received only 0.4% of the votes.
+The European Party, led by Demetris Syllouris, garnered a notable 5.8% of the vote, drawing significant support away from DISY.
+European Democracy, the second splinter party, led by Prodromos Prodromou, received only 0.4% of the votes.